This article helps you identify your problem and choose an appropriate solution.

 The "Waiting for Region Handshake" message occurs when the Second Life Viewer does not receive an acknowledgement from the server.
 The usual cause of this error is a firewall blocking UDP packets.
-Reconfigure your firewall to resolve this problem.
+You may need to reconfigure your firewall to resolve this problem.

 For information on how to configure firewalls, see: Using Second Life with a firewall.